World Relief Germany: History

-PartnerAid was first established in 1998 by a group of Christians determined to make an active contribution, and providing aid and assistance on a voluntary basis, to overcome suffering and poverty in the countries of Central and South Asia.
+PartnerAid was first established in 1998 by a group of Christians determined to make an active contribution and provide aid and assistance on a voluntary basis, to overcome suffering and poverty in the countries of Central and South Asia.
 In 2014, its name changed to World Relief Germany after partnering with World Relief.

-To date World Relief Germany has implemented activities in six countries mainly in the Middle East and is currently operational in Iraq, Jordan, Pakistan, Somaliland, Syria and Yemen.
-The number of beneficiaries from activities in World Relief Germany's main project locations in 2016 totaled 130.341 in eight countries, with an expenditure totaling €2,340,900.
+To date, World Relief Germany has implemented activities in six countries, mainly in the Middle East, and is currently operational in Iraq, Jordan, Pakistan, Somaliland, Syria and Yemen.
+The number of beneficiaries from activities in World Relief Germany's main project locations in 2016 totaled 130.341 in eight countries, with expenditure totaling €2,340,900.

 Organizational structure

 World Relief Germany – World Relief Deutschland e.V. is a registered association recognized as a charity in Germany.

 The organizational structure of the association is composed of the General Assembly of Members, the Executive Board and the Supervisory Board.
 Operational field programmes are directly responsible to the executive board but are supported by the operations department of the International Office.

 The staff members of World Relief Germany are either employed staff members or work on a voluntary basis in the International Office or are directly involved in the projects.